-The Sales account is used in order to keep a tally of the sales made during an accounting year.
-However, when the accounting year is completed, the credit balance will be moved via closing entries to the corporation's Retained Earnings account or to the sole proprietorship's Owner's Capital account.
+The Sales account is a temporary account used to keep a tally of the sales made during an accounting year (and will be used in preparing the company's income statement).
+However, sales have the effect of increasing a sole proprietorship's credit balance in the owner's equity section of the balance sheet, or a corporation's stockholders' equity section.
+(After the accounting year is completed, the credit balance in the Sales account will be moved via closing entries to the corporation's Retained Earnings account, or to the sole proprietorship's Owner's Capital account.)

-Recall that asset accounts will likely have debit balances and the liability and stockholders' equity accounts will likely have credit balances.
-To confirm that crediting the Sales account is logical, think of a cash sale.
-The asset account Cash is debited and therefore the Sales account will have to be credited.
-Also the accounting equation will remain in balance because the asset Cash is increased with a debit, and through the closing entries an owner's or stockholders' equity account will be increased with a credit.
+Recall that asset accounts normally have debit balances and the liability and stockholders' equity accounts normally have credit balances.
+To confirm that crediting the Sales account is logical, think of a $100 cash sale.
+The asset account Cash is debited for $100 and therefore the Sales account will have to be credited for $100.
+Also the accounting equation will remain in balance because the asset Cash is increased $100 with a debit, and through the closing entries the owner's or stockholders' equity account will be increased with a credit of $100.